hoffmangroup/segway/doc/faq.rst

 - Soft weight constraints:

-  - :option:`--segtransition-weight-scale` will increase the strength
-    of the soft length prior for longer segments
+  - :option:`--segtransition-weight-scale` will increase the strength of the soft length prior for longer segments. :option:`--prior-strength` also does this but empirically seems to have less of an effect than :option:`--segtransition-weight-scale`

 - Hard weight constraints